-What are the concerns about being pregnant in a hot tub?
+What are the risks and concerns about being pregnant in a hot tub?

 According to the Organization of Teratology Information Services (OTIS), a body temperature of 101º F and above can raise concerns during pregnancy.
 Some studies have shown an increased risk of birth defects in babies of women who had an increased body temperature during the first trimester of pregnancy.